-Find out more information on becoming a licensed architect in Ontario after following a path of education, experience, and examination in the province.
+Find out more information on becoming licensed as an Architect in Ontario after following a path of education, experience, and examination in the province.

 Discover how to become an architect through the apprenticeship Syllabus Program offered by the Royal Architectural Institute of Canada (RAIC).